TikTok Analytics – Basics and Most Important Features (2025)

 Step 2

-Find the “Me” button in the bottom right part of the screen and click it.
+Find the “Me” button in the bottom right corner of the screen and click on it.

 Step 3